Zachary Wentz: Independent circuit (2014–2020)

-Zachary Green made his professional wrestling debut in 2014 under the ring name Zachary Wentz, the last name being a reference to rock musician Pete Wentz, also possibly due to the slight facial resemblance towards the latter.
+Zachary Green made his professional wrestling debut in 2014 under the ring name Zachary Wentz, the last name being a reference to rock musician Pete Wentz.
 He teamed up with Dezmond Xavier for the first time at a Rockstar Pro event Amped on December 12, 2015, by defeating Ohio Is 4 Killers (Dave and Jake Crist).
-They soon formed an alliance with Dave Crist, JT Davidson and Brittany Blake called "Scarlet & Graves" Combat Zone Wrestling (CZW).
+They soon formed an alliance with Dave Crist, JT Davidson and Brittany Blake called "Scarlet & Graves" at Combat Zone Wrestling (CZW).
 On February 13, 2016, at Seventeen, Wentz, Xavier and Crist defeated Conor Claxton, Frankie Pickard and Neiko Sozio.
-Xavier and Wentz won many tag team titles as part of the stable including the CZW World Tag Team Championship twice and the All American Wrestling Tag Team Championship once.
+Xavier and Wentz won many tag team titles as part of the stable, including the CZW World Tag Team Championship twice and the All American Wrestling Tag Team Championship once.
 In CZW, they split up from Crist and Davidson, with whom Xavier and Wentz had begun feuding and continued to compete as Scarlet & Graves.
 Xavier and Wentz teamed with their future partner Trey Miguel for the first time to defeat Ohio Is 4 Killers (Dave Crist, Jake Crist and Sami Callihan) in a doors match at EVILution on July 8, 2017.

 Scarlet & Graves dissolved in 2017 and Xavier and Wentz formed a tag team called The Rascalz in Fight Club Pro by teaming with Meiko Satomura against Travis Banks and Aussie Open (Kyle Fletcher and Mark Davis) in a six-person tag team match at the second day of the Dream Tag Team Invitational tournament on March 31, 2018.

 Xavier and Wentz then added Miguel and Myron Reed as the new members of Rascalz in CZW at Welcome to the Combat Zone on April 7, 2018.
 They defeated Bandido and Flamita and Ohio Versus Everything in a three-way match.
 At FCP's International Tekkers: Nothing Is True, Everything Is Permitted, Xavier and Wentz captured The Wrestling Revolver's PWR Tag Team Championship by defeating the defending champions Millie McKenzie and Pete Dunne and Besties in the World (Davey Vega and Mat Fitchett) in a three-way match.
 They successfully defended the titles in a one-night tag team tournament against Killer Death Machines (Jessicka Havok and Nevaeh), The Crew (Jason Cade and Shane Strickland) and The Latin American Exchange (Santana and Ortiz) at Catalina Wrestling Mixer 2.
 Miguel and Reed also participated in the tournament, losing to Besties in the World in the opening round.
 Rascalz held the PWR Tag Team Championship until It's Always Sunny In Iowa on March 3, 2019, where they lost the titles to Latin American Exchange in a three-way match, also involving Besties in the World.
 Reed would leave the group after Miguel, Xavier and Wentz signed with Impact Wrestling.